epfl-ada/ada-2020-project-milestone-p3-p3_wild-at-python/README.md

 ﻿
-# 1 Title

-Linguistic harbringers of betrayal
+# 1 Project Milestone 3: Predicting betrayal using fea- tures and time
 # 2 Abstract

 For the linguistics harbringers of betrayal, the authors try to predict if a betrayal is going to occur or not, using the following features of the messages: